axieyangb/WebCrawler/README.txt

-If you just want to run the program  to test the functions you only need put following files in one folder
+<h4>If you just want to run the program  to test the functions you only need put following files in one folder</h4>

 In WebCrawler/ImgCrawler/ImgCrawler/bin/Debug/
 MySql.Data.dll